-Banana flour can be found at any health food store in the gluten-free flour aisle, or ordered online.
+Find banana flour in health food stores in the gluten-free flour aisle, or ordered online.
 Due to its fiber composition, you need to use about 25% less banana flour in recipes when compared to regular flour.
 This may make it more cost effective than regular flour.
 Made from bananas unsuitable for sale for a variety of reasons, this also helps reduce food waste and increases profits for farmers.

 Compared to other gluten-free alternatives, it doesn’t require the addition of thickeners in baking because it holds together similarly to gluten.
 Due to the high fiber content, you may feel more satisfied with baked goods made from banana flour, since it increases satiety, so you end up eating less overall.

 The benefits of banana flour come from the resistant starch.
-But, once the flour is heated over 140 degrees, the resistant starch starts to degrade.
-To get the biggest benefit and the increase in insulin sensitivity, you should eat its raw state.
-If you want to eat it raw, try mixing it into a smoothie or making uncooked treats with it.
+But, once the flour heats over 140 degrees, the resistant starch starts to degrade.
+To get the biggest benefit and the increase in insulin sensitivity, you eat in its raw state.
+Try mixing it into a smoothie or making uncooked treats with it.

-Be aware that when you start to eat raw banana flour, or any other resistant starch, the bacteria in your colon will be very happy.
+Be aware that when you start to eat raw banana flour, or any other resistant starch, the bacteria in your colon become very happy.
 When they are happy, they tend to produce a lot of gas.
-It may take a few weeks for your body to get used to it, so try to add it in a little at a time.
+It often takes a few weeks for your body to get used to it, so try to add it in a little at a time.